 Nutritional guide to help fuel your child across the finish line

-Are you and your family getting ready for the Sanitarium Weet-Bix Kids TRYathlon?
+Are you and your family getting ready for a big game or an event?
 Here are some tips on how to fuel your child to help them make it over the finish line.

-s an event based less on winning and more on getting in, getting active and having fun, there will still be a level of preparation involved as it’s quite a big event.
+Although most kids' events are based less on winning and more on getting in, getting active and having fun, there will still be a level of preparation involved as some can be quite big.

 Just as your child may participate in some training, in order to make the distances involved in their category, you should also think about what they eat and drink before, during and after the event.
 Getting your nutrition plan right before the big day is important.
 Practice with nutrition during the training period so you both know what feels good in their tummy and provides enough energy to make it through.